mzoee/Jeux-Video-2D/README.md

 * By clicking on "Setting", the player can choose the screen resolution and the background image.

-* The bird should fly among the pipes
+* The bird should fly among the pipes and the "Bombs" which randomly appear in the way of the bird.

-*
+* The bird is given three *hearts* at the begining of the game, So after 3 collision of the bird with bombs or pipes, the game ends.

 * The game has three difficulty levels: "Simple", "Normal" and "Hard".
 After gaining specific score and by passing the time, the level is automatically changed.
-Therefore,
+Therefore, the pipes will get closer and the bombs will appear more in the path of the bird.

-* The "Best Score" is saved for the game and is
+* The "Best Score" is saved for the game and is shown on the left side of the screen under the score.

+* The light of the backgorund screen will change during the game, from morning to evening and to night.
+This means that the time passes with the bird files.